Go Back

 Typically, Portland experiences its first 90-degree reading of the year in mid- to late June, so the intrusion of warmth expected this weekend is a couple of weeks ahead of the historical average.
 "The historical average first date for 95-degree heat in Portland is July 21," pointed out AccuWeather Senior Meteorologist Chad Merrill.

-Seattle, while not expected to venture into the 90s, will not be exempt from the warmth.
-High temperatures well into the 80s are on tap for Sunday and Monday, with Sunday's forecast high close to the daily record of 87 set a decade ago.
+Even places like Seattle will not be exempt from the warmth, as Sunday's high temperature eclipsed 90.
+High temperatures well into the 80s are on tap Monday and Tuesday, with Tuesday's forecast high close to the daily record.

-Smaller towns east of the Cascades will also be roasting beginning this weekend.
+Smaller towns east of the Cascades will also be roasting through the early week with many places in the interior Northwest approaching daily record-high temperatures.

-"Spokane, Washington, will flirt with daily records Saturday, Sunday and Monday with highs in the lower 90s expected," added Pydynowski.
-"Meanwhile, Omak, Washington, will challenge a long-standing record by next Monday, as the high tops out near 99, which is a mark that has stood for over 100 years, since 1918."
+"Spokane, Washington, will flirt with daily records through Tuesday with highs in the lower 90s expected," added Pydynowski.
+"Meanwhile, Omak, Washington, will challenge a long-standing record Monday, as the high tops out over 99, which is a mark that has stood for over 100 years, since 1918."

 While heat waves of this magnitude are not unusual in the Pacific Northwest, especially during midsummer, they can be impactful and potentially deadly.